Workplace productivity statistics for 2022

 Evidently, a disruption from a full focus costs us 23 minutes and 15 seconds of productivity.
 That's how long it takes for our brain to re-focus on the task we were doing before we were distracted.

-86% of executives agree ineffective communication causes productivity-related issues
+86% of executives agree ineffective communication lowers productivity

 Effective communication is the key element in every interaction.